-How to Safely Put out a Grease Fire
+How Do You Put out a Grease Fire?

 A grease fire happens when cooking oil becomes too hot.
 As oil heats, it will first begin to boil, then smoke, and finally then it can catch on fire.
 Most vegetable-based oils have a smoke point at around 450°F, while animal fats typically start smoking around 375°F.

 When it comes to a grease fire, the best safety advice we can give is prevention.
 Whenever you heat oil for pan-frying or deep frying, stay close to the pan.
 Use a heavy pot with a metal lid and use a thermometer so there is no guesswork in the temperature of the oil.

 Keep a watchful eye on the oil as it heats up.
 If you notice wisps of smoke or smell something abnormal, immediately reduce the heat, or better yet, remove the pan from the burner entirely.
 The oil likely will not immediately catch fire once it starts smoking, but the smoke is a warning sign that a fire isn't far off.